Best daily deals

 Adam Birney / Android Authority

-Regarding features, Firefox and Chrome offer many of the same utilities you’d expect, such as bookmark managers, search engine options, spell-checking, multiple user profiles, and more.
-But the most obvious advantage Chrome has over Firefox is its vast library of extensions and plug-ins.
-The Chrome web store has a catalog vastly outnumbering any other browser.
+Regarding features, Firefox and Chrome offer many utilities you’d expect, such as bookmark managers, search engine options, spellchecking, multiple user profiles, and more.
+But Chrome’s most obvious advantage over Firefox is its vast library of extensions and plug-ins.
+The Chrome Web Store has a catalog vastly outnumbering any other browser.

 If you use other Google services like Gmail, they tend to run better on Chrome since Google uses its browser to test and develop its services.
-Additionally, Chromecast streaming only works with Chrome, which may be a dealbreaker if you’ve already invested in one of those devices.
+Additionally, Google Cast only works with Chrome, which may be a dealbreaker for Firefox if you like pushing media to your TV.

-However, there are a few notable features Firefox includes by default that Chrome doesn’t.
-Namely, it has an in-browser screenshot tool which, as a writer of many how-to guides, saves me an extra step in capturing the screen for sites.
+There are a few notable features Firefox includes by default that Chrome doesn’t.
+Namely, it has an in-browser screenshot tool which, as a writer of many how-to guides, saves me an extra step in capturing the screen for websites.
 But my favorite feature Firefox has over Chrome is autoplay blocking.

-I don’t know about you, but I wouldn’t say I like it when I click on a website only to be bombarded with a promotional spiel for an ad that plays over the text I’m trying to read and follow as I scroll.
-Firefox stops them in their tracks by muting the audio by default, but you can also set it to pause the video.
-You’d have to download a third-party extension on Chrome to see the same result.
+I don’t know about you, but I wouldn’t say I like it when I click on a website only to be bombarded with an ad that plays over the text I’m trying to read and follows as I scroll.
+Firefox stops this sort of thing in its tracks by muting audio by default, with the option to pause the video.
+You’ll have to download a third-party extension on Chrome to get the same results.

 Firefox’s library of extensions might not be as large, but they still have many of the same popular ones, and I appreciate the preset tools available.
-Though, If you’re looking for quantity and a more comprehensive selection of browser add-ons, Chrome is the way to go.
+If you’re looking for quantity and a more comprehensive selection, Chrome is the way to go.

-As for the mobile apps, Firefox had traditionally placed the toolbar at the bottom of the screen, but you can now place it at the top in the customization menu.
-Both apps are clean and simple to navigate with similar settings options in the same place.
-I found the New Tab page on Firefox to have a few more options, such as “Jump back in” links to your most recently visited webpage, and the ability to pin certain sites to the top.
+As for the browsers’ mobile apps, Firefox has traditionally had the toolbar at the bottom of the screen, but you can now place it at the top via the customization menu.
+Both apps are clean and simple to navigate, with similar settings options in the same place.
+The New Tab page on Firefox has a few more options, such as “Jump back in” links to your most recently visited webpage and pin certain sites to the top.

-Both apps are also compatible with Android 13‘s Themed icons so the Firefox and Chrome icons will match the theme of your phone’s wallpaper.
+Both apps are compatible with Android 13‘s Themed icons, so the Firefox and Chrome icons will match your phone’s wallpaper.
 Chrome also comes with a “lite mode” that limits how much data you use by scaling down images and removing unnecessary elements.
 Firefox doesn’t have a dedicated data-saving mode per se, but it does have a setting to disable images that serves much the same function.

-Both Firefox and Chrome have a relatively simple user interface that’s easy to navigate.
+Firefox and Chrome have a relatively simple user interface that’s easy to navigate.
 Chrome is slightly more minimalistic, making it a tad easier for those who aren’t as tech-savvy.
-That being said, there is more freedom with Firefox, meaning you can customize the browser to look completely unique.
-Sure, you can download a theme to change Chrome’s skin, but Firefox allows you to do that and more.
-You can move and arrange most UI elements to suit your needs and hide the one’s you never use.
-You can even try your hand at Firefox Color, an add-on feature that allows you to create your own theme from scratch.
+That said, Firefox has more freedom, meaning you can customize the browser to look unique.
+You can download a theme to change Chrome’s skin, but Firefox allows you to do that and more.
+You can move and arrange most UI elements to suit your needs and hide the ones you never use.
+You can even try your hand at Firefox Color, an add-on feature that allows you to create your theme from scratch.

 chrome and firefox split screen